Similarity measure: Use in clustering

 In spectral clustering, a similarity, or affinity, measure is used to transform data to overcome difficulties related to lack of convexity in the shape of the data distribution.
 The measure gives rise to an $(n, n)$-sized similarity matrix for a set of n points, where the entry $(i,j)$ in the matrix can be simply the (reciprocal of the) Euclidean distance between $i$ and $j$, or it can be a more complex measure of distance such as the Gaussian $e^{-\|s_1 - s_2\|^2/2\sigma^2}$.
 Further modifying this result with network analysis techniques is also common.

+The choice of similarity measure depends on the type of data being clustered and the specific problem being solved.
+For example, working with continuous data such as gene expression data, the Euclidean distance or cosine similarity may be appropriate.
+If working with binary data such as the presence of a genomic loci in a nuclear profile, the Jaccard index may be more appropriate.
+Lastly, working with data that is arranged in a grid or lattice structure, such as image or signal processing data, the Manhattan distance is particularly useful for the clustering.